AssetAtlasTracker/AssetAtlas/docs/devSetup.md

 - `/docs` - Folder containing documentation related to the project.
 No code should be here unless it's for the sake of documentation
   - `24-25` - Folder containing documentation from the 2024-2025 team of Asset Atlas
 - `/docker` - Folder containing Docker stuff
-  - `secrets.env` - This is a .env village that holds secrets necessary for user to log in.
-You can either go to the pinned messages in general in discord to find our current local dev secrets, or configure your own in a manner similar to the doc in the .github/assetatlas folder
+  - `secrets.env` - OAuth tokens for the login system go here

 ## Troubleshooting